Repository Explorer

 2. The Symbol bar has been moved to the left side

-3. The property window in has been expanded and it is now possible to do inline editing in the properties directly (see more here)
+3. The property window has been expanded and it is now possible to do inline editing in the properties directly (see more here)

 4. Governance actions has been included in the web-modeler (see more here)